 Requirements of the City;

-Needs of residents or landowners within the city or urban growth areas; and
+Needs of residents or landowners within the city, urban growth areas, or areas adjacent to the city limits; and

-Concerns of the County and other affected governmental units.
+Concerns of the County or other affected governmental units.

-If the City Comprehensive Plan, implementation measures, or both fail to conform to any of the above criteria, the nonconforming document(s) shall be amended as necessary and as soon as practicable.
+If the Stanfield Comprehensive Plan fails to conform to any of the above listed items, the Comprehensive Plan shall be amended as necessary and as soon as practicable.

 SECTION 7.
 PLAN AMENDMENT

-Amendments to the Comprehensive Plan may be initiated through the City Planning Department by property owners and residents within or adjacent to the city limits or urban growth boundary, by Umatilla County and by affected agencies or organizations.
+Amendments to the Comprehensive Plan may be initiated through the City Planning Department by property owners and residents within or adjacent to the city limits or urban growth boundary, by Umatilla County, or by affected agencies or organizations.
 Amendments may also be initiated by the City Council, Planning Commission, City Administrator, or City Planner.
-All amendments shall be forwarded to LCDC in accordance with applicable State Statutes and Administrative Rules, and to Umatilla County in accordance with the Stanfield Planning Area Joint Management Agreement.
+All amendments shall be forwarded to the Department of Land Conservation and Development (DLCD) in accordance with applicable Oregon Revised Statutes and Oregon Administrative Rules, and to Umatilla County in accordance with the Stanfield Planning Area Joint Management Agreement.

-The City of Stanfield will process, review and act on a requested Plan amendment per the following procedures:
+The City of Stanfield will process, review and act on a requested Comprehensive Plan amendment per the Type IV procedures set forth in the City of Stanfield Development Code.